Mikea15/mikea15.github.io/_posts/2013-06-21-generic-method.md

     }
 }</pre>

-It&#8217;s pretty easy once you know what to look for :) Just search Generics c# and you&#8217;ll find a bunch of questions and answers on StackOverflow, msdn and CodeProject :)
+It's pretty easy once you know what to look for :) Just search Generics c# and you'll find a bunch of questions and answers on StackOverflow, msdn and CodeProject :)
-Here&#8217;s the solution:
+Here's the solution:

 <pre class="EnlighterJSRAW" data-enlighter-language="csharp" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">///
 /// Math Class that helps